Royalcaptain-v2/Bike-Sales-Excel-Dashboard/README.md

 This project analyzes bike purchasing behavior using demographic and lifestyle data.
 The final output is an **interactive Excel dashboard** built using Pivot Tables, Pivot Charts, Normalized Tables, and Slicers.

-Dataset Source → Kaggle (Bike Buyers Dataset)
+Dataset Source → Kaggle (Bike Sales in Europe Dataset)

 ---